pasta-auto/CARLA-PASTA/README.md

 ## Python 3.7.9 Installation
 1. Please download a Python 3.7.9 (64 bit) installer from https://www.python.org/downloads/windows/
-1. Put this installer into `carla-can-device-co-sim`
+1. Put this installer into `CARLA-PASTA` (or `CARLA-PASTA-main` if downloaded this repository as a ZIP)
-1. Double-click `InstallPython4CARLA.bat` in the `carla-can-device-co-sim` folder.
+1. Double-click `InstallPython4CARLA.bat` in the `CARLA-PASTA` folder.
 1. A terminal will open as well as the Python installer
 1. During the installation process, please check your installer screen as the following screenshot shows.
 Then follow the installer instructions.
     ![PythonInstall](PythonInstall.png)